karma-runner/karma/docs/intro/01-installation.md

-Testacular runs on [Node.js] and is available as a node module via [NPM].
+Karma runs on [Node.js] and is available as a node module via [NPM].

 ## Requirements